Introduction to the 2017 TRI National Analysis

 The TRI is a publicly available database maintained by EPA that tracks the management of certain chemicals.
-The information contained in the TRI is submitted by U.S. facilities in industry sectors such as manufacturing, metal mining, electric utilities, and commercial hazardous waste management.
-Under the Emergency Planning and Community Right-to-Know Act (EPCRA), facilities must report to EPA details about their releases of TRI-listed chemicals for the prior calendar year by July 1.
-The Pollution Prevention Act (PPA) requires facilities to submit additional information on pollution prevention and other waste management activities of TRI chemicals.
-For calendar year 2016, more than 21,000 facilities submitted data to TRI.
+The information contained in the TRI is submitted by facilities in the U.S. in industry sectors such as manufacturing, metal mining, electric utilities, and commercial hazardous waste management.
+Under the Emergency Planning and Community Right-to-Know Act (EPCRA), facilities must report details about their releases of TRI-listed chemicals for the prior calendar year to EPA by July 1 of each year.
+The Pollution Prevention Act (PPA) requires facilities to include in their report submissions information on pollution prevention and other waste management activities involving TRI chemicals.
+For calendar year 2017, more than 21,000 facilities submitted TRI data to EPA.

 Note: Percentages may not sum to 100% due to rounding.

-Facilities reported managing 27.80 billion pounds of TRI-listed chemicals as production-related waste.
-This is the quantity of TRI chemicals in waste that is recycled, burned for energy recovery, treated, disposed of, or otherwise released into the environment.
-In other words, it encompasses the TRI chemicals in waste generated from the production processes and operations of the facilities that reported to TRI.
+- Facilities reported managing 30.57 billion pounds of TRI-listed chemicals as production-related waste.
+This is the quantity of TRI chemicals in waste that is recycled, combusted for energy recovery, treated, disposed of, or otherwise released into the environment.
+In other words, it encompasses the TRI chemicals in waste generated from the production processes and operations of the facilities.

-Of this total, 87% was recycled, burned for energy recovery, or treated.
-Only 13% was disposed of or otherwise released to the environment.
+- Of this total, 87% was recycled, combusted for energy recovery, or treated.
+Only 13% was disposed of or otherwise released into the environment.

-As highlighted in the Releases of Chemicals section, releases to air continued to decline in 2016.
-Since 2006, air releases reported to TRI decreased by 58% (829 million pounds).
+- As highlighted in the Releases of Chemicals section, releases to air continued to decline in 2017.
+Since 2007, air releases reported to TRI have decreased by 57% (757 million pounds).

 Where are TRI Facilities Located?